patatahooligan/linux-scripts-etc/README.md

 every file in its appropriate place for the current Arch linux packages.
 Be careful of overwriting stuff you care about when doing this.

+To ease tracking and committing of files, you can symlink to the contents of the repo.
+Before doing so, consider the security implications of

+  * having your configuration files linked to a repo which will sync with a remote
+  * having system configuration files symlinked to non-root owned files

+The latter point is quite important and some programs might even check file permissions and refuse to run if they are found to be unsafe.
+Having a root-owned copy of the repo solves this.
+Perhaps the repo should be split into user configs and system configs to make handling this more natural.

 When necessary, specific instructions for files will be added to separate readme files to avoid cluttering a single one with too much info.